Couchers-org/couchers/markdown/handbook.md

 #### Option 1

-1. Visit the person’s profile.
-2. Click on the flag symbol (located below their profile photo or gray circle if they have no photo).
+1. Click on the flag symbol (located below their profile photo or profile circle if they have no photo).
-3. Select the reason from the dropdown menu.
+2. Select the reason from the dropdown menu.
-4. Fill out the form with further details (OPTIONAL)
+3. Fill out the form with further details (OPTIONAL, but helpful!)
-5. Click "Submit".
+4. Click "Submit".

 #### Option 2